In Parsley Mimblewood’s latest adventure, she decides 2020 will be the BEST Christmas ever!

 At the start of lockdown, I wrote a little story to help the kids in my class come to terms with school shutdown.
-In the past few weeks, it’s been downloaded over 100,000 times and shared by hundreds of schools with their families.
+In just a few weeks it was downloaded over 100,000 times and shared by hundreds of schools with their families.
+When my class returned to school, I wrote them another story which proved just as popular and has been read and shared all over the world.
+Both stories have been translated into different languages including German, Spanish and Italian.

-I’ve been overwhelmed to hear from parents of all kinds who’ve used this book as a tool to help their families discuss emotions and well-being during this time.
-Thank you to everyone who’s shared, helped with and read the book.
+I’ve been overwhelmed to hear from parents and teachers all over the world who’ve used this book as a tool to help their families and classes discuss emotions and well-being during this time.
+Thank you to everyone who’s read, supported and shared the books.

 What the readers said…